-Students are required to visit each of their Bonn professors during office hours early on in the semester to introduce themselves as a UW-Madison student and to briefly describe their background and interests.
+Students are encouraged to visit each of their Bonn professors during office hours early on in the semester to introduce themselves as a UW-Madison student and to briefly describe their background and interests.
 Students should discuss exams dates and requirements during this meeting as well.
 Later in the term, students will want to visit some or all of their professors again to discuss particular course assignments.
 This is especially important because few German professors provide a printed syllabus and/or the kind of clear week-to-week assignments students are accustomed to at UW-Madison.
 Figuring out what a professor expects, but leaves unexpressed, will almost certainly require close attention and added initiative on the student's part.
 German students taking the same courses will be able to give some pointers.
 Unless students seek it out, they may receive little or no feedback until final grades are posted.
 This is why it is required to visit your professors during their office hours.
 Some faculties have exams after the semester is officially over, and therefore, students need to meet with Professors and make arrangements early in the semester.

 Grading: Depending on the course and the instructor, final grades may be based on a single term paper or on a paper in combination with an oral report (at times assigned as a group project) as well as class participation.
-Though most instructors do not take attendance, class participation does have some influence on course grades.
-Only a few university courses have final exams, which may be written or oral.
+Class participation does have some influence on course grades, and attendance is mandatory for International Office courses.
+If students only want to audit a class, they need to come to an arrangement with the instructors about how their attendance will be monitored.
+Many university courses have final exams, which may be written or oral.
 Thus you may have to make some adjustments in your study habits to be successful.
 Generally, you will need to be more self-motivated and should expect to receive less regular feedback than you are accustomed to at UW-Madison.